-• Add new users.
-For more information, see Adding Users, on page 4.

-- Delete users.
+- Add new users.
+For more information, see Adding Users, on page 4. - Delete users.
 For more information, see Deleting Users, on page 5. - Edit users, such as changing a user's passphrase and locking and unlocking a user's account.
-For more information, see Editing Users, on page 4. - Force users to change their passphrases.
+For more information, see Editing Users, on page 4.

+- Force users to change their passphrases.
 See Force Users To Change Their Passphrases, on page 5. - Configure user account and passphrase settings for local accounts.
-For more information, see Configuring Restrictive User Account and Passphrase Settings, on page 18. - Enable the appliance to use an LDAP or RADIUS directory to authenticate users.
-For more information, see External Authentication, on page 22. - Enable access for non-administrators to DLP Matched Content in Message Tracking.
+For more information, see Configuring Restrictive User Account and Passphrase Settings, on page 15. - Enable the appliance to use an LDAP or RADIUS directory to authenticate users.
+For more information, see External Authentication, on page 15. - Enable two-factor authentication for specific user roles.
+For more information, see Two-Factor Authentication, on page 19. - Enable access for non-administrators to DLP Matched Content in Message Tracking.
 See Controlling Access to Sensitive Information in Message Tracking, on page 5 for more information.